willowtreeapps/rokul-runnings/docs/library.md

 # Library

-The `library` class interacts with the `WebDriverServer`, sending commands from the client code to the `WebDriverServer`.
-The `WebDriverServer` then turns these commands into `ECP` requests and sends them to the Roku Device.
-The Roku responds to the `WebDriverServer`, which turns the response into a `json` response to the client code.
+The `library` class sends commands to the Roku device.
+The Roku then mostly responds with XML bodies, which `library` parses and returns as JSON.

 ## Instantiating